pingcap/docs-cn/pessimistic-transaction.md

     The autocommit `SELECT FOR UPDATE` statement does not wait for lock, either.

 6. The data read by `EMBEDDED SELECT` in the statement is not locked.

+7. Open transactions in TiDB do not block garbage collection (GC).
+By default, this limits the maximum execution time of pessimistic transactions to 10 minutes.
+You can modify this limit by editing `max-txn-ttl` under `[performance]` in the TiDB configuration file.

 ## Isolation level